 Transistor video mod connections:

-Note: two BC549s can be used to replace TR1 and TR2 to give a brighter picture (though they must be fitted rotated 180' compared to the silk screen legend).
+Note: Alternatively, two BC549s can be used to replace TR1 and TR2 to give a brighter picture when the composite mod is done uisng a capacitor (though they must be fitted rotated 180' compared to the silk screen legend).
 Please see this article for details.

 Black Axial Capacitors For ZX Spectrum / Composite Video Mod Kit